Yi Sun-sin: Third campaign

-The battle ended in a Korean victory, with Japanese losses of 59 ships – 47 destroyed and 12 captured in the Battle of Hansan Island.
-Several Korean prisoners of war were rescued by the Korean soldiers throughout the fight.
+The Battle of Hansan Island ended in a Korean victory, with Japanese losses of 59 ships – 47 destroyed and 12 captured.
+Several Korean prisoners of war were rescued during the fight.
 Admiral Wakisaka escaped due to the speed of his flagship.
-When the news of the defeat at the Battle of Hansando reached Toyotomi Hideyoshi, he ordered that the Japanese invasion forces cease all naval operations.
+When the news of the defeat reached Toyotomi Hideyoshi, he ordered that the Japanese invasion forces cease all naval operations.

-On August 16, 1592, Yi Sun-sin led their fleet to the harbor of Angolpo where 42 Japanese vessels were docked.
+On August 16, 1592, Yi Sun-sin led the fleet to the harbor of Angolpo, where 42 Japanese vessels were docked.

 Fourth campaign

 In September 1592, Yi left his base at Hansan Island and attacked the Japanese in Busan harbor.
 Yi withdrew his forces from Busan harbor after the battle due to the absence of a landing force.

 Aftermath of four campaigns of 1592

-Yi was victorious in every single operation (at least 15 battles) of the four campaigns of 1592.
-His campaigns resulted in hundreds of sunken Japanese warships, transports, supply ships and thousands of Japanese naval casualties.